ofirtal/rockchip_firmware_crawler/README.md

+# rockchip_firmware_crawler

+The 'rockchip_firmware_crawlercrawler' crawler intended to download firmware files and collect metadata.

+It's designed to run multiple times and update metadata if already exists in DB or add new items to MongoDB.

-rockchip_firmware_crawler is a crawler intended to crawler a specific website - 'https://www.rockchipfirmware.com' and get:
+The crawler is designed to crawler a specific website - 'www.rockchipfirmware.com'.

+## How to run it?

+Run "crawler_main.py [website_url]"

+Example: "crawler_main.py https://www.rockchipfirmware.com"

+## What does it do?

+The Crawler:

-   1. download locally firmware files found.
+1. Download firmware files found locally to firmware_files directory in the project.
-   2.collect metadata on each file and store it on MongoDB - Atlas.
+2. collects metadata on each file and store it on MongoDB - Atlas.

-The crawler is intended to run multiple times and update metadata if already exists in DB or add new items to mongo.

-in order to run this, you will need to configure mongo_atlas_connect.py => change "addres_to_mongo" to your own Atlas address. make sure it contains your username and password.
+In order to run this, you will need to configure mongo_atlas_connect.py => change "addres_to_mongo" to your own Atlas address.
+Make sure it contains your username and password.

-the from your CMD:
-CD to file location
-run "crawler_main.py [website_url]"

-this was intended to run over www.rockchipfirmware.com: run "crawler_main.py https://www.rockchipfirmware.com"